kmcnaught/pyclub-contributions/PITCHME.md

 - This is a test!

 ![exp_growth_test](exp_growth_test.png)

-+++
+- Is my code doing the right thing?
+- Does it work for all possible inputs?
+- How does it handle incorrect input?

 # Why are tests important?

+- Writing code:
     - Code is wrong → wrong results → bad things happen
     - Need to be confident of results
+        - Avoid wrong papers
+        - Avoid wrong experiments
     - Bugs are a fact of life
+- Changing code:
-- How do you change code?
+    - How do you know that it *still* works?
     - Either _"Edit and Pray"_ or _"Cover and Modify"_
 - Proper tests will:
     - Catch common bugs